 Aizerberg has been elected to various societies, including the National Academy of Sciences, the National Academy of Engineering, the American Academy of Arts and Sciences, the American Philosophical Society, and the American Association for the Advancement of Science.
 She is a Fellow of the American Physical Society and the Materials Research Society and an external member of the Max Planck Society.
 Aizenberg’s select awards include the MRS Medal, the Kavli Innovations in Chemistry Leader Award, the Fred Kavli Distinguished Lectureship in Nanoscience,the Ronald Breslow Award for the Achievement in Biomimetic Chemistry, and Harvard’s Ledlie Prize for the most valuable contribution to science.
 She has more than 280 publications and 90 issued patents, and she is a founder of four start-up companies.

-The lecture will be followed by the Pittcon Welcome Reception.
+The lecture was followed by the Pittcon Welcome Reception.